One United Nations Plaza: Features

 Roche-Dinkeloo used a glass curtain wall made of blue-green glass.
 This blue-green glass curtain wall was "griddled in a pattern that denied any sense of the building's true scale."
-There are 4'7"-by-2' 71⁄2" rectangles of reflective double-glazed windows and panels similar to those of the sheathing used at the Lehman Pavilion of the Metropolitan Museum in New York.
+There are 4'7"-by-2' 71⁄2" rectangles of reflective double-glazed windows and panels similar to those of the sheathing used at the Lehman Pavilion of the Met Fifth Avenue.
 These metallized double-glazed green-tinted panels are laid horizontally, and are not related to the floor space behind them, but divide the typical vertical unit into four equally sized panels.
 The glass panels give off a bluish cast that wrap around the steel frame of One United Nations Plaza.
 "The glass covers everything like a great shining blanket, and its pattern offers no hint as to the goings‐on inside," according to Goldberger.
 The arrangement of the windows differed depending where you were, either on the upper or lower stories.
 A skirt of flowing glass produces an overhand surrounding the entire building's sidewalks of similar-sized and similar-appearing blue-green glass, or porte-cochere.